andycranston/setpw/README.md

 password twice to help make sure it is correct.

-ADDENDUM: This repository now includes a Bourne style shell script called `setpw.py` for UNIX/Linux users which does the same thing.
+ADDENDUM: This repository now includes a Bourne style shell script called `setpw.sh` for UNIX/Linux users which does the same thing.
 Skip to the section "For UNIX/Linux users" near the bottom of this document if that is what you want.

-Windows users read on...
+Windows users read on ...

 ## Typical usage of setpw